ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 are inherited during cloning (see {{groups}}).

-This document specifies an abstract API, which may appear to conflict with the need for security parameters to be unambiguous in order to reduce the chances of implementation errors.
-The Transport Services system SHOULD provide reasonable, secure defaults for each enumerated security parameter, such that users of the system only need to specify parameters required to establish a secure connection ('server-certificate', 'client-certificate').
-Specifying specific security parameters from enumerated values (e.g., specific ciphersuites) may constrain the Transport Protocols that can be selected during connection establishment.
+This document specifies an abstract API, which may appear to conflict with the need for security parameters to be unambiguous, intended to reduce the chances of implementation errors.
+The Transport Services System SHOULD provide reasonable, secure defaults for each enumerated security parameter, such that users of the system only need to specify parameters required to establish a secure connection ('server-certificate', 'client-certificate').
+Specifying specific security parameters from enumerated values (e.g., specific ciphersuites) might constrain the Transport Protocols that can be selected during connection establishment.

 Except as noted below, as with the rest of the Transport Services API, exact names of parameters and/or